-In today’s world we are surrounded by thousands of products and images that are trying to attract our attention and grab every move that we make.
+In today’s world, we are surrounded by thousands of products and images that are trying to attract our attention and grab every move that we make.
 Do you react differently when you look at a billboard that is yellow instead of blue?

-Deep in our subconscious, the colors in the design alter the perception of the things we see and the choice of the true color palette takes huge part of our everyday life, not only from an artistic point of view.
+Deep in our subconscious, the colors in the design alter the perception of the things we see and the choice of the true color palette takes a huge part of our everyday life, not only from an artistic point of view.

 Ask yourself: What is our target audience?
-This answer will affect our choice, because the concepts and meanings of colors vary in different cultures.
+This answer will affect our choice because the concepts and meanings of colors vary in different cultures.

 Thus, the mysticism and sadness that brings the black color in Western culture, it is erased by the revival and birth marked with it in the eastern countries.

-All colors have the extraordinary ability to evoke specific emotions for each individual and to attract the attention of the human eye in their own sweet way.
+All colors have the extraordinary ability to evoke specific emotions for each individual and to attract the attention of the human eye in their sweet way.

 In the range of warm colors, red, orange and yellow, as well as all their tones, emerge.
 These are the colors of the fire and the sunrise and are filled with positive energy and passion.
-Using these colors in our designs will always cause a feeling of happiness, enthusiasm and energy.
+Using these colors in our designs will always cause a feeling of happiness, enthusiasm, and energy.

 Throughout history, red color has been a subject of controversial thinking.
-In the past it was associated with fire and wars, but today, this color is a sign of love and passion.
+In the past, it was associated with fire and wars, but today, this color is a sign of love and passion.
 Its greatest feature is the power of radiation along with the high wavelength interval that makes it the most dominant and “most powerful” color of the entire spectrum.
 For example, in a moment, your pulse accelerates when you witness an event that has a red carpet and great euphoria.

 When you see the strong sun or the golden arches of McDonald’s, or even more when you experience the songs of Coldplay and the verse in one of them that says “look at the stars,” you imagine the yellow color.
 It is a kind of “star” in the spectrum and is the brightest visible color.
 Connected to happiness, the sun and hope in our designs will always be noted by optimism and freshness.